liemmt28/NFS_implementation/README.md

 GNFS is the fastest know integer factorization algorithm on classical computer.

-The implementation is for my graduate dissertation:
+The implementation is for my graduate dissertation (written in Vietnamese):
 <https://www.overleaf.com/read/wsppnyprzszz>